LawG4/LawG4.github.io.old/_posts/Blog/2021-07-16-Decompilation.md

 # 00c3 5001
 ```

 Using the hex dump tool, we can see that Kirby's dream land is the same.
+It may not look like much, but we've decoded the first three instructions ran by KDL.
 However, we won't get far interrogating this ROM one byte at a time.
 Let's start automating this process a little.